Miloš Dimitrijević

-Miloš Dimitrijević (Милош Димитријевић; born 16 February 1984 in Belgrade) is a Serbian footballer who last played as a central midfielder for Sydney FC of the Australian A-League.
-In addition to possessing Serbian citizenship, he also holds French citizenship.
+Miloš Dimitrijević (Милош Димитријевић; born 16 February 1984) is a Serbian retired footballer who last played as a central midfielder for Sydney FC of the Australian A-League.

-Club career
+Early life

 Born in Belgrade, he arrived in France at the age of 7, with his father, who was the famous football player, the legend of Partizan and Dinamo Zagreb, Zoran "Čava" Dimitrijević.
 He joined youth system of Nantes in 1998.
+He acquired French nationality on 28 April 2000 through the naturalization of his mother.

+Club career

 He became a professional in 2004.
 After Nantes, he played for Grenoble, before he returned to his homeland.
 In Serbia, he played for Rad, where he established himself as one of the best central midfielders in the league.
 He was brought on loan from Italian Chievo in winter transfer window 2011, but he only managed to play two games.
 After this unsuccessful international episode, he came back to Serbia to become a new Red Star Belgrade player.
 He was given number 7 shirt and he signed a contract on 10 June 2011.
 In April 2013, he became a free agent after managing to cut short his long-term contract due to the club's financial problems.